Hiverwin/llm-persona-personalization-papers/README.md

 - Metadata integrity matters: titles, years, venues, URLs, and file paths should be updated carefully to avoid citation drift.
 - PDF provenance matters: replacements should preserve source traceability and should not swap in files from unverifiable mirrors.

-## Roadmap

-- Add an English index alongside the current Chinese notes.
-- Add lightweight scripts for manifest validation, dead-link checking, and collection stats.
-- Add topic-level summaries for each folder.
-- Add citation exports such as BibTeX or CSL JSON.
-- Add release snapshots for dated curation versions.
-- Add issue templates for paper suggestions, broken links, and metadata corrections.

 ## Contributing